-This band is stitched with perle 8 thread in white or ecru (depending on the colour of your fabric).
-We will put tension on the stitches to form tiny holes in each corner of the stitch.
+To create this band, we'll be using perle 8 thread in either white or ecru, depending on the color of your fabric.
+As we stitch, we'll apply tension to form small holes at each corner of the stitch.

 When working on your embroidery project, it's important to pay attention to the placement and direction of each stitch.
 Each stitch should be worked over three fabric threads in this particular instance, as illustrated in the diagram below.

 Be sure to follow the arrows indicating the direction of each stitch - this will create a series of squares on the front of your work, and crosses on the back.
 By taking care with each stitch, you can achieve neat and professional-looking finished work.

 Experience the beauty of Hardanger embroidery with my selection of patterns, including ones that feature the four-sided stitch!
 Click here to see my collection and start your next project today.

 Return to top of band 7 - 4 sided stitch

 Go to part 1 of the whitework sampler

 Go to band 2 - drawn thread work

 Go to band 3 - satin stitch border and pulled double back stitch